RedDragonWebDesign/LandOfLafton/README.md

 	* buy composite long bow and arrows for your fighter, paladin, ranger
 	* buy composite short bow for your thief
 	* buy a staff sling for your clerice
+	* composite long bows and 200 arrows for your fighters, paladins, and rangers
-	* bows and arrows for everyone but your magic users
+	* composite short bows and 200 arrows for your thieves
-	* quarterstaffs for your magic users (they can use darts as ranged weapons if you want. but is hardly worth your time. they miss a lot and only do 1d3)
+	* quarterstaffs and darts for your magic users. the darts aren't really worth it when you're doing manual combat (they miss a lot and only do 1d3 damage), but are good for when you quick combat them
 	* buy everyone a mirror. cheap and good for use vs medusas
+	* buy plate mail for your fighters, paladins, rangers, and clerics. buy leather armor for your thief. can't buy any armor for magic users.
 * Join the Guild of Heroes for 100PP.
 This will get you a key to an apartment so you don't need to pay the innkeeper, and will get you the correct password to the inner keep.
 * Visit the tavern to pick up an NPC (Lemunda) and to get a quest to kill some thieves.